Aproach to all objects is by cognition.

 ◦ Teleologically it describes theme, sense, purpose and spirit of the word.

 ◦ Tropologically it extracts life experiences and moral guidelines for praxis.

 ◦ Typologically it connects events of the Old Testament with those of Christ.

 ◦ Eschatologically it focuses on future events up to the last judgment.

-◦ Femininely it eliminates prejudices because of origin, gender, age, race and culture.
+◦ Femininely it eliminates prejudices because of origin, gender, age, race, language and culture.

 ◦ Considered deductively and inductively, restrictively and extensively are place, time, type, commo-

 nality, generality, similarity, analogy, probability, possibility, functionality and complexity.